 Dordt College has a proven reputation for academic excellence.
 It is consistently named to best college lists by U.S. News & World Report, Forbes.com, The Princeton Review, and Washington Monthly.
 Money magazine recently named Dordt to its list of “Best Colleges for Your Money,” placing Dordt in the top 7% of the nation’s 4,700 colleges and universities.

 A Dordt education prepares you for a job and for all aspects of life.
 Students get experience through internships, on-campus research projects, and student employment within their areas of interest.

 Dordt College students have earned stellar engineering and nursing pass rates on professional licensing exams, exceeding national averages and, on the engineering test, surpassing results from some of the nation’s most prestigious engineering schools.
-Additionally, three out of four pre-medical students, after graduating from Dordt College, are accepted into medical school, compared to one in three applicants nationally.
+Additionally, 90% of our medical students are accepted into medical school after graduating, compared to 30% nationally.

 Even in today’s challenging economic climate, 98% of Dordt students have found employment or gone on to graduate schools within six months of graduating.

 What distinguishes Dordt’s academic program?
 Every subject is examined within the illuminating light of God’s Word.
 This organic integration of faith and academics provides students with insights that equip them to think critically and judge wisely for the rest of their lives.

 The best way to find out if Dordt College is right for you is to get information firsthand with a campus visit.
 When you visit, you can meet faculty, take a tour of campus, mix with students, and get a feel for Dordt.
 You can also visit dordt.edu or talk to an admissions counselor by calling 800-343-6738 (option 1).

 TYPE: Dordt College provides a welcoming and dynamic Christian education that challenges, engages, and encourages students who seek Christ-centered renewal in every area of life.